isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1829.md

 ---
-title: Yumstone F&B Solutions Version 5.0 - Package 1 Mobile Ordering
+title: Job Redesign Consultancy - Ernst & Young Advisory Pte Ltd
 permalink: /productivity-solutions-grant/solutionrepo/solution1829
 ---

 ### Description

-The Essential F&B Management Solutions
-Major Productivity Solutions:
-1. Efficient streamlined manpower, cutting down on mistakes.
-2. Effective audit to prevent loopholes and lock profits.
-3. Able to generate different type of sales reports to understand the business sales statistics.
-The analytic data is able to help on business decisions.
+COVID-19 has accelerated the need for companies to embark on digital transformations, and revamp the way work is done to drive higher levels of productivity and effectiveness.
+EY's People Advisory Services, together with our broader EY Technology and Business Consultancy practices, assists companies on your workforce transformation efforts, including job redesign, business process redesign and workforce upskilling, to help you realise the future of work within your organisations.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Yumstone_20200368_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudiesbyErnst&YoungAdvisoryPteLtd.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

+### Sector Specialisation

+All Sectors

 ### Eligibility Criteria